ShivashishY/shiva/content/posts/how-blockchain-can-change-sectors.md

 Although, it is wrong to call it a currency because it has no value in the real world.
 If you are familiar with Dera Sacha Sauda in India, ​​then understand it in this way that in Sacha Sauda you were given separate coins to buy any item in that limited area, whose price was only inside Sacha Sauda, ​​outside it was garbage in the market, So is bitcoin.

 Hopefully, by now you have understood blockchain, as well as the difference between bitcoin and blockchain.
-However, first, let&#39;s talk about the thing that we can change with the use of blockchain technology.
+However, first, let's talk about the thing that we can change with the use of blockchain technology.

 **Banking Sector:** Blockchain technology can make a big difference in the banking sector.
 The banking sector usually sees a lot of things like identity theft, cost-efficiency.
 It can be safe and low-cost by using blockchain technology.